Yoav666s/dnd-wiki/collections/_expansions/survivors-guide-to-morgenfell.md

 The study of medicine was a crucial part in the implementation of the Arcane Dictum, since magical healing was superior to any other alternative.
 Studying the humanoid body, the physicians of Morgenfell, and Auberfield in particular, have made significant advancements in the subject and proved that magic is not the only way to tend to wounds and sicknesses.

 ### Rubbing Alcohol
 It has been discovered that sanitizing wounds can help prevent inflammation.
+By fermenting grains and distilling the product, the apothecary creates an undrinkable substance that can help sanitize wounds.
+This substance is called rubbing alcohol and is present in all modern healer's kits.

 # Chapter 1: History of Morgenfell
 > "And that which we call the 'Great Massacre' has proven to us the dangerous and reckless nature of magic.
 Over two hundred years it took us to restore and even surpass our previous greatness which has been sullied and destroyed by magic.
 To that we say: never again!"